 As requested by the Lead Agency, reduced density versions of Alternative F, with 25, 50 and 75 units, are presented in Table 4-1 to show a comparison of specific characteristics and potential impacts as compared to the Proposed Action and the No-Fill Alternative F. Under the reduced density versions of Alternative F, the existing R-20 zoning would remain applicable and the Planned Residential Development regulations would be applied without bringing any new fill to the Project Site (though excavated material may be moved around within the boundaries of the Project Site for grading purposes).
 25 single-family homes would be developed primarily along a rerouted Cove Road extending through the center of the Project Site; 50 and 75 single-family homes would be developed along the same rerouted Cove Road, as well as an extended Eagle Knolls Road.
-Note that in the 75 unit reduced density version of the No Fill Alternative, the development of 75 single-family homes (as opposed to a mix of housing types) is the most reasonable alternative as the Applicant would look to maximize profitability of the site given the smaller number of units.
 The 7.3 acres that fall within the Town of Mamaroneck would remain undisturbed, and the clubhouse would remain in use in the MR district.
 See Figures 16a through 16c in FEIS Appendix C.